AngelMunoz/Perla/docs/assets/docs/v1/features/fable.md

     Main.fs
 ```

-You can start of with the `Sutil` or `Feliz` Templates from `https://github.com/angelMunoz/perla-templates` or start from scratch, while _scaffolding_ is part of the project goals, it is not implemented yet in the mean time you need to type some commands if you want to go from scratch
+You can start of with the empty fable template (`perla new my-project -t fempty`) or the Feliz (`perla new my-project -t feliz`) Templates or start from scratch.

 ```text
 mkdir project